ReeceWasTaken/ReeceWasTaken/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey through computer science has given me a strong interest in cybersecurity, and I am eager to learn and explore the wonders of this field, specifically aiming for entry level roles such as a SOC Analyst, Junior Penetration Tester, and a Security Analyst
+My journey through computer science has given me a strong interest in cybersecurity, and I am eager to learn and explore the wonders of this field, specifically aiming for entry level roles such as a SOC Analyst, Junior Penetration Tester, and a Security Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]